sdu-concurrency/cybersecurity_days_2020/website/program.md

 {% if tentative %}
 Please be aware that this is a tentative version of the conference program.
 The finalised version will be published at the beginning of February.

-The lectures will be given either in Danish or in English; in case non-Danish speaking attendees are present, lectures will be given in English.
 {% endif %}

 <style>